GabDug/vscode-pyproject-pilot/README.md

 - Support `*.pyproject.toml` file pattern?
 - Support internationalization (translations)
 - Exclude some pyproject.toml files from auto detection (e.g. in `venv`, `.pdm-build` folders)
-- Remove most of ts-ignore
 - CodeLens in lockfile (showing dependencies, dependents, ...)
 - CodeLens on dependencies in `pyproject.toml`

-## Recommended extensions
+## Required extensions

+This extension requires a language extension for TOML files to be installed.

-- [Even Better TOML](https://marketplace.visualstudio.com/items?itemName=tamasfe.even-better-toml) for validation of `pyproject.toml` and `pdm.toml` files.
+We recommend [Even Better TOML](https://marketplace.visualstudio.com/items?itemName=tamasfe.even-better-toml), which will also validate `pyproject.toml` and `pdm.toml` files.

 ## Credits